Posts

 Showing posts from January, 2011

-Pharmacies and free samples
+Food allergies and free samples

-Paranoid about sick people
+Paranoid about being around sick people

 Sick again

-Winter and cold air I am officially tired of winter, and especially since this is an abnormally cold spell for us.
-One of my triggers is cold temperatures, not just the cold weather, but anything cold.
+I am officially tired of winter, and especially since this is an abnormally cold spell for us.
+One of my asthma triggers is cold temperatures, not just the cold weather, but anything cold.
 Ice cream, smoothies, etc. However, I am NOT giving up my beloved Baskin Robbins chocolate peanut butter ice cream.
 Lately, I have been having a hard time in the mornings, when the temperature is hovering around 10 degrees.
 I can get about five steps outside my car, and instantly can feel my lungs tighten up and I start coughing.
 Usually, I wear a scarf and can breathe through that.
-I forgot yesterday, so here's a fun tip.
+I forgot one yesterday, so here's a fun tip.
 It looks a little strange on adults, but the kids love it.
 Call it what you will, but you cup one or both hands over your nose and mouth and breath in like Darth Vader.
 It's just enough to warm up the air before you breath it, which helps stop the coughing and asthma overreaction of my lungs.
-If you're in a pinch, it works great to allow you to get from you
+If you're in a pinch, it works great to allow you to get from your c...

 Asthma Video Game

-Asthma Video Game I am always on the look out for something new, and I found a fun video game called Bronkie the Bronchiasaurus , it's a Super Nintendo video game.
+I am always on the look out for something new, and I found a fun video game called Bronkie the Bronchiasaurus , it's a Super Nintendo video game.
 This isn't a new game, it came out in 1996, but it's new to me.
 Players assume the role of a dinosaur with asthma and must keep their asthma under control.
 But there is always evil lurking, and this comes in the form of deadly dust clouds.
 There are even cold viruses shot through the air by Sneezers.
 The dinosaur goes through a series of activities; monitoring their peak flow, taking their medication when needed, using an inhaler correctly, following a sick day plan and avoiding triggers like dust, smoke and pollen.
 And of course those nasty cold viruses.
 One study showed that kids with asthma who played this video game at home were able to reduce urgent care and emergency department visits by 40%!
-Now I wouldn't mind if my kids were playing video games if they were learning at the same time, having better he
+Now I wouldn't mind if my kids were playing video games if they were learning at the same time, having better health and less ...

 Flash back Friday- mold